 David Shafer, MD

 Neck Lift and improvement in jawline, jowls, and neck line

 There are many nuances of a typical face lift and neck lift.
 Every surgeon approaches these two areas in a slightly different way.
 Surgeons may focus or prioritize elements of the skin, platysma bands, SMAS, volume, and facial proportions in completely different ways.
 These approaches reflect the priorities of the surgeon, the desires of the patient, and the practicality of a particular surgery.

 In general, a neck lift should improve the specific anatomic units of the jawline and jowls.
 This should be discussed with your surgeon prior to surgery to clarify specific considerations and improvements.

 It depends on how much loose skin you have.

 A neck lift is done through a short incision under the chin and corrects a double chin.
 When done alone, it is great for younger patients and particularly for men.

 Whether a neck lift will clean up your jaw line depends primarily on how much excess skin there is.
 This in turn depends on age, smoking, sun damage, and other factors.
 So really it depends on your anatomy.

-Will a neck lift improve the jawline?
+Does a neck lift help improve the jawline?